charlierobson/In_nihilum_reverteris/md/C.md

 Anna?
 What Anna? Anton looked genuinely alarmed. Are you feeling all right?
 You walked off so suddenly.
 I mean, we arranged to meet here to decide how to proceed.
 Were going to go into the Mandela effect and the cyberpunk sect in depth.
 Dont you remember?

-Without so much as a word, Karl dashed out of the restaurant and [Dfled for home as fast as his legs would carry him].
+Without so much as a word, Karl dashed out of the restaurant and  fled for home as fast as his legs would carry him.